cabalmail/cabal-infra/README.md

 If you have followed the recommendation to create a dedicated account, then the above steps should be the *only* manual steps required in this account.
 Everything else should be managed by Terraform.

-### Chef Infra Server and Chef Workstation
-You must have an organization set up on [Chef Infra Server](https://www.chef.io/products/chef-infra).
-Chef offers a [managed service](https://manage.chef.io/signup) with a free tier.
-If you want to stay within AWS, you could try OpsWorks, but I have not tested it.
-And you must have [Chef Workstation](https://downloads.chef.io/tools/workstation) configured to administer your Chef organization.
-These instructions assume that you're using managed Chef.

-After signing up, perform the following steps:

-1. Create an organization.
-(Administration tab -> create under Organizations in left navigation.)
-2. Download the [starter kit](https://docs.chef.io/workstation/getting_started/#starter-kit) and install Chef Workstation.
-3. Create a client called "terraform".
-(Policy tab -> create under Clients in left navigation.)
-Download/copy the client key for use in your Terraform variables below.
-(A client is essentially a user without console access.)
-4. Grant the "terraform" client the following permissions:
-    - Nodes: list, create
-    - Cookbooks: list
-    - Roles: list, create
-    - Environments: list, create
-5. Upload the cookbooks in the cookbooks directory

-        cd cookbooks
-        knife cookbook upload cabal-imap -o ./
-        knife cookbook upload cabal-smtp -o ./

-The above steps should be the *only* manual steps required in this Chef organization.
-Everything else should be managed by Terraform.

 ### Terraform
 You must install Terraform or set up an account with [Terraform Cloud](https://app.terraform.io/signup/account).
 HashiCorp offers a free tier.
 These instructions assume you are using Terraform Cloud.